 Installation

 OctoMesh uses Communication Operators to manage distributed computing resources using Kubernetes.
-The Communication Operators are responsible for managing the lifecycle of the Adapters, including creating, updating, and deleting Adapters.
+The Communication Operators are responsible for managing the lifecycle of a Pool's workloads (Adapters and Applications), including creating, updating, and deleting them.

 Prerequisites